Last fact-checked: 26 February 2020

-Need a dentist in Manila?
-Book with Dental Departures for pre-screened, quality dentures - and prices up to 80% less than those at home.
+Are you seeking a high-quality, affordable dentist in Manila?
+Book with Dental Departures for pre-screened specialists who create well-crafted dentures–at prices up to 80% less than you'll find at home.

 The capital city of the Philippines, Manila is the merging of sixteen cities that comprise the capital region called Metro Manila.
-Visiting dental patients will find this multi-faceted metropolis delivers modern dental and healthcare, and has strengths in many twenty-first century industries, including tourism, the arts, media, finance, entertainment and education.
+Visiting dental patients will find this multi-faceted metropolis delivers modern dental and healthcare, with strengths in many twenty-first-century industries, including tourism, the arts, media, finance, entertainment and education.

-For Kiwis and Aussies southeast Asia is one the most popular destinations on the planet, and Manila is the gateway to many of The Philippines' other locations which are a particular draw.
+For Kiwis and Aussies, Southeast Asia is one of the most popular destinations on the planet, and Manila is the gateway to many of the Philippines' other attractions.

 North of the Pasig River is one of the most crowded parts of the city, consisting of narrow streets jammed with markets and offering visitors a taste of Manila life.

 To relax from the hullabaloo, Pinoys head for Rizal Park, known locally as Luneta.
 This green oasis houses a lagoon with tinkling fountains, Chinese and Japanese gardens and an open-air theatre where free music or dance performances take place on Sunday afternoons.

 The districts of Ermita and Malate are well-frequented by visitors and provide plenty of facilities such as hotels, shopping and entertainment.

 Australians spend up to AUD $300 each year on healthcare costs abroad—and Manila could be a choice destination for your dental care if you’re looking to save money on your dental costs as well as enjoy a holiday.